richardTowers/verify-tech-docs/source/documentation/pki/pkiRequestCert.md

 for example, a project manager with responsibility for security.
 Requesters and approvers should be different people.

-The service manager must provide the following details for all requesters and approvers:
+Your service manager must provide the following details for all requesters and approvers:

 * first name